covcom/300CEM/Week_03_XML_and_Gradle/README.md

     ![title_bar](.md_images/title_bar.png)

-6. Under Android view, right-click on the res folder and select New ==> Android resrouce file.
+6. Under Android view, right-click on the res folder and select New ==> Android resource file.
 In the window that pops up, fill out info as below and click OK.
 You'll notice that in the Project tool window a new file called menu_main.xml is created in a folder named menu.

     ![menu](.md_images/menu.png)